-According to the head leases for certain of the properties, the owners of such properties have certain participation rights with respect to such properties pursuant to which a French dedicated SPV (a "French SPV") would need to obtain written consent from the respective owner prior to taking certain actions with respect to such property, including cancelling or amending lease agreements for such property.
+According to the head leases for certain of the properties, the owners of such properties have certain participation rights with respect to such properties pursuant to which a French SPV or the German SPV, as the case may be, would need to obtain written consent from the respective owner prior to taking certain actions with respect to such property, including cancelling or amending lease agreements for such property.
 If the owner does not give its prior consent to such actions, it may terminate the applicable head lease.